-I convinced a friend to come with me and after our wonderful Montana Bicycle Celebration weekend, it was time for me to hit the road, heading to Oregon for my Crater Lake, inn-to-inn bike tour.
+I convinced a friend to come with me and in July, it was time for me to hit the road, heading to Oregon for my Crater Lake, inn-to-inn bike tour.

 My friend Becca, myself, our bikes, and all our gear, loaded up and headed out early Saturday morning, overnighting near Hood River.
 The next day we arrived in Eugene with time to bike around and tour breweries while waiting to meet the group.
 This was my first Adventure Cycling tour!

 Becca and I were a little late, so we sheepishly walked into the lobby and found our group sitting there.
 No big deal!
 We did another round of introductions and learned about how the tour will work.
 We also get our goodie-bags of maps, a pen for notes, swag, and some money for park entrance fees.

 After a day of riding around town and checking out the Co-Motion and Bike Friday factories, we took a shuttle to Belknap Hot Springs.
 After a good night’s sleep, we headed up McKenzie Pass — the part of the tour I was most terrified of.